 Credit: ©Petri Oeschger on Canva

 Electroplating, also called electrodeposition or e-coat, is a metal finishing process by coating a metal or alloy on top of another metal object, called a substrate.
 The base material is usually lighter such as copper or nickel.
-To optimize strength and conductivity, manufacturers often layer multiple layers of metal.
-Brass, gold, iron, silver, titanium, or zinc can also be those layers.
+To optimize strength and conductivity, manufacturers often add multiple layers of metal.
+Brass, gold, iron, silver, titanium, or zinc can also be used in this process.

 Using this method can strengthen a metal against rust and corrosion.
 Therefore, it’s usually used as metal finishes of pots, pans, sink taps, tin cans, coins, jewelry or some car parts.
-However, e - coats are usually available in black or white and easily become vulnerable to UV rays.
+However, e-coats are typically limited to a basic color palette, such as black, gray, or white.
+They are also vulnerable to UV rays when exposed to direct sunlight and require a special topcoat to maintain the finish's stability.

 Polishing